Aman-Sunesh/Sky-News-Headlines-Scraper-Using-Python/README.md

 ## Important Notes
 - Ensure that the Sky News website's structure has not changed.
 If the HTML structure changes, you may need to update the class names or tags used in the script.
-- The script creates or overwrites the `headlines.csv` file in the same directory as the script.
+- The script appends to the `headlines.csv` file if it exists, or creates a new one in the same directory as the script.
 Ensure you have write permissions for this directory.
+- Running the script multiple times will accumulate headlines in the `headlines.csv` file without duplicating headers.

 ## Troubleshooting